create3000/titania/README.md

 ### Arch Linux User Repository

-Since it is sometimes a bit tricky to compile titania successfully on other Linux systems than Ubuntu, there is a package available for AUR, the Arch Linux User Repository which should simplify the process for you:
+Since it is sometimes a bit tricky to compile titania successfully on other Linux systems than Ubuntu, there is a package of the latest version of Titania available for AUR, the Arch Linux User Repository which should simplify the process for you:

 [https://aur.archlinux.org/packages/titania-git/](https://aur.archlinux.org/packages/titania-git/).

 They are specific for Arch Linux.
 AUR Packages are not precompiled, they are more or less simply a script that downloads